 What kind of lawyer do you want to be?

 The new Experiential Learning curriculum offered during January term allows first-year students to explore different areas of law and experience what it's like to practice law in different settings.
 Each of the courses offered in the Experiential Learning curriculum emphasizes teamwork, skills training, and self-reflection.
 The courses are designed to help students bridge the gap between academic courses and practical lawyering, while making connections across the first-year class.

 “If you want a unique opportunity to engage in some serious introspection about what your values are, what your leadership style is, what you want your career to look like … this is the class for you,” says Sadeghi.
-The class, which also included a rigorous examination of leadership theory, was developed and taught by Susan Crawford, the John A. Reilly Clinical Professor of Law.
-Her goal, Crawford says, was to “help these sterling people stand in their greatness and be real leaders” regardless of what career path they ultimately choose.
+The class, which also included a rigorous examination of leadership theory, was developed and taught by Clinical Professor Susan Crawford.

 For those interested in applying leadership skills in a slightly different venue, Pathways to Leadership: Leading Change in the Legal Profession was created for JET by Scott Westfahl ’88, professor of practice and faculty director of the HLS Executive Education program.
 The course emphasized team-building and the psychology of motivation and influence, as well as design theory.
 As a final project, each team presented an idea to change legal education or practice.
 Speakers in Westfahl’s class included Daniel Yi, senior counsel for special projects and innovation, Department of Justice, and Ally Coll Steele ’16, president and co-founder of the Purple Campaign, whose mission is to end sexual harassment in the workplace.
 “I wanted students to understand that you don’t have to be 20 years into your career to start trying to create change if you see a need,” says Westfahl.